-Cherry Willingham Academy Reviewed By: G Curtis Reviewed: June 2023
+Cherry Willingham Primary Academy

+Reviewed By: G Curtis

-The Priory Federation of Academies Trust (The Trust) will adhere to the requirements of the Equality Act 2010 by not discriminating against all stakeholders with which the organisation may be working with on the grounds of any protected characteristic.
-Please refer to the Federation's Public Sector Duty audit for all actions and work relating to staff.
+Reviewed: July 2025

-The Trust's Equality Objectives for 2021-2025 are: 1.
-To cascade and embed ongoing equality and diversity training across the Trust, using our existing support frameworks to continue to improve understanding and to help eliminate discrimination.
-2. To promote and monitor the involvement of all groups of students, and specifically those with protected characteristics, in the extra-curricular life of all the academies within the Trust.
-The context in which the Academy works: Cherry Willingham is an average sized primary academy with 199 pupils on roll as of June 2023.
-The percentage of pupils claiming free school meals at Cherry Willingham Academy is just below the national average at 22.6%.
-This figure has increased markedly in the last 12 months.
-In June 2023, approximately 21% of pupils were identified as needing special educational support.
+The Trust's Equality Objectives for 2021-2025 are:

+- 1. To cascade and embed ongoing equality and diversity training across the Trust, using our existing support frameworks to continue to improve understanding and to help eliminate discrimination. - 2.
+To promote and monitor the involvement of all groups of pupils, and specifically those with protected characteristics, in the extra-curricular life of all the academies within the Trust.

+The context in which the Academy works:

+Cherry Willingham is an average sized primary academy with 210 pupils on roll as of May 2025.
+The percentage of pupils claiming free school meals at Cherry Willingham Academy is just below the national average at 25.2%, however, the figure continues rise.
+In May 2025, approximately 20% of pupils were identified as needing special educational support.
 Of the number of pupils identified as having additional needs, more of these are boys.

-The overwhelming majority of pupils are of White-British ethnicity with very few pupils speaking English as an additional language (8.5%).
+The overwhelming majority of pupils are of White-British ethnicity with very few pupils speaking English as an additional language (9.52%).
 The number of boys and girls on roll is very similar.

 Pupils enter the academy with skills and knowledge close to those expected - verified in the baseline assessments carried out.
 The vast majority of our pupils come from Cherry Willingham but also from surrounding areas.

+The characteristics protected by the Equality Act are:

+- 1. Age

+- 2. Disability

+- 3. Gender reassignment

+- 4. Marriage and civil partnership

+- 5. Pregnancy and maternity

+- 6. Race

+- 7. Religion or belief

+- 8. Sex

-The characteristics protected by the Equality Act are: 1.
-Age 2.
-Disability 3.
-Gender reassignment 4.
-Marriage and civil partnership 5.
-Pregnancy and maternity 6.
-Race 7.
-Religion or belief 8.
-Sex 9.
-Sexual orientation These characteristics apply to the Trust as employers, but not in relation to our provision for students.
+- 9. Sexual orientation

+^{}These characteristics apply to the Trust as employers, but not in relation to our provision for students.

 What do we do in order to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity and foster good relations between individuals who share a protected characteristic and those who do not?

 Map to evidence/examples/records kept.